mcbac/mcbac/README.md

 and Schematic.

 MCBAC is a open source (schematic and software), Arduino controled (atmega238), battery charger and analyzer designed for common battery types.
+Also can mimic a power supply, and electronic load.

 Comming by late 2020 to mid 2021.